CodeMaverickVikash/General-collections/README.md

-# github
+# General-collections
-All content and information relate to git and github will be here.
+This project is going to be a collector of general things.